 I would also consider your risk tolerance and asset mix before tax efficiency.
 What mix of stocks and bonds and cash do you need to meet your financial goals?
 What products might deliver such goals?
 What is your risk tolerance when (and it will at some point…) the market drops 10%, 20% or even 30%?
 How are you going to invest when the market falls or climbs?
 Once those behavioural and product decisions might be tackled, then you can consider what products go where for portfolio optimization.

 In terms of your first question about IVV versus DGRO, I’m a big fan of IVV.
 I have it as one of my very top ETFs to invest in.

-In summary, if you’re going for a total return approach for the U.S. market, I think owning U.S. ETFs like IVV or VTI or a few others are outstanding long-term choices.
+In summary, if you’re going for a total return approach for the U.S. market, I think owning broad market ETFs are outstanding long-term choices.
 I hope these answers will help your own decision!